 I (mostly) quit blogging.

-This year, the biggest change in my life was that I basically quit blogging after I started my LipSense business (which continues to rock ‘n roll).
+This year, the biggest change in my life was that I basically quit blogging after I started a new business.
 I no longer had time or much desire for writing.

 And, I found that my business scratched the itch I didn’t know I had.
 My blog had been an outlet for my creativity and need to share ideas, but what I wanted to do most of all was inspire people.
 My business does that in a more direct way.
 Instead of writing about ways for women to start a business from home, I’m actually helping them DO it.